mileallen/pod/readme.md

 `app.qWords.set(index, 'matched', true)`

-Pro-tip: Managing array variables and rendering items in loops makes a bulk of the class.
-In fact, if you don't intend to display an array variable, you can cull `loop()` and the next 3 methods - `insert()`, `reKey()`, `reformat()` - to get an even lighter Pod class.
+Tip: If you don't intend to display an array variable, you can use pod-lite.js, a much lighter Pod class.

 ## Survey 2